Introduction to Git

 Step 2.3 Getting the Resources from the Lab Repository

 This lab looks a little different from the rest of the labs you will be doing this semester, as we made you create your own GitHub repository to practice with for this one.
-Usually, you can just code directly in the sp24-labs repository without having to do any copying, but for the sake of this assignment so everyone can practice pushing, there will be some copying.
+Usually, you can just code directly in your local clone of the resources repository without having to do any copying, but for the sake of this assignment so everyone can practice pushing, there will be some copying.

 git pull